Internationally renowned wine writer donates his papers to world’s greatest wine library

 A research tool locally and globally

 Currently the library is working to digitize the collection so that it can be a resource for not just UC Davis students, but for researchers throughout the globe.

 “My hope is that digitization will one day make it universally available,” Johnson said.

 This digitizing effort is not only a fulfillment of Johnson’s wish, but also an important part of the library’s strategy for the future.

 “We see ourselves as stewards for the world on this,” said Borg to Decanter.com.
 “We don’t just want to protect these works but to make them accessible for everyone.
 The bigger picture here is to make connections and enable discoveries.”

 In addition to providing a tool to researchers globally, the library hopes that Johnson’s donation will help attract others in the wine business to the UC Davis Library.
-Additionally, the library trusts the Johnson collection will plant the seed in the minds of other reputable wine writers to the possibilities of lodging their papers at the UC Davis Library one day.

 A life uncorked

 Born in 1939, Johnson grew up in London as the son of a barrister — a lawyer who worked at higher levels of court.
 Johnson was educated at Rugby School, one of the oldest independent schools in Britain, and then King’s College in Cambridge, where he is currently a Fellow Commoner.

 Johnson started writing about his “favorite four-letter word—wine,” in 1965 when the wine aficionado couldn’t find a wine text he enjoyed reading.
 Confronted with the goldilocks conundrum, Johnson found only books that were either too scholarly or too superficial.
 So he set out to write a wine book that was just right.
 The result was Wine, which published in 1966.
 From there, his writing career grew and Johnson became known throughout the globe for making the subject of wine approachable to all with his witty and humorous style.